-- 1. Complete the "Vehicle Deletion Information" on the Schedule A/E form; - 2.
-Submit the deleted vehicle's cab card and license plate along with the Schedule A/E form before the 5th of a month to be entitled to a credit for that month.
+- 1. Complete the "delete a vehicle supplement" on your account at sd.motorcarrierconnect.com; - 2.
+Submit the deleted vehicle's cab card and license plate along with any required materials before the 5th of a month to be entitled to a credit for that month.
 If the application and license plate arrive after the fifth day of the month, the refund will be calculated from the first day of the following month.